CHAPTER 135. LANDS AND BUILDINGS

 (20) Operate under authority of a contract, lease, agreement or permit and fail to abide by the terms and conditions contained in the contract, lease, agreement or permit.

-(21) Except on Sundays, be present on State game lands from November 15 through December 15 inclusive when not engaged in lawful hunting or trapping and fail to wear a minimum of 250 square inches of daylight fluorescent orange-colored material on the head, chest and back combined or, in lieu thereof, a hat of the same colored material.
+(21) Be present on State game lands from November 15 through December 15 inclusive when not engaged in lawful hunting or trapping and fail to wear a minimum of 250 square inches of daylight fluorescent orange-colored material on the head, chest and back combined or, in lieu thereof, a hat of the same colored material.
 The material shall be worn so it is visible in a 360° arc.
 Persons using shooting ranges are exempted from this requirement.

 (22) Shoot clay birds anywhere except areas designated by the Director by signs stating that clay bird shooting is permitted.